Groww, an investment app for millennials in India, raises $30M led by YC Continuity – TechCrunch

 “We believe Groww is building the largest retail brokerage in India.
 At YC, we have known the founders since the company was just an idea and they are some of the best product people you will meet anywhere in the world.
 We are grateful to be partners with Groww as they build one of the largest retail financial platforms in the world,” said Anu Hariharan, partner at YC Continuity, in a statement.

 More than 60% of Groww users come from smaller cities and towns of India and 60% of these have never made such investments before, said Keshre.
 The startup is conducting workshops in several small cities to educate people about the investment world.
-And that’s where the growth opportunities lies.
+And that’s where the growth opportunities lie.

 Scores of startups such as Zerodha, INDWealth and Cube Wealth have emerged and expanded in India in recent years to offer wealth management platforms to the country’s growing internet population.
 Many established financial firms such as Paytm have also expanded their offerings to include investments in mutual funds.
 Amazon, which has aggressively expanded its financial services catalog in India in recent months, also sells digital gold in the country.